RektifyAI/attack-playbook/README.md

 The attack playbook is a compendium of relevant hacks, scams, exploits, and general cyber-attacks that occur on Web3 protocols.
 We have generalized these events, whether it be cyber or real-world attacks, to be specified as <b> attacks</b> or "de-adversarial attacks", regardless of architectural nature.
 An "attack" is a general cybersecurity term to describe an event of a breach on a digital product or platform.

-Adversarial attacks on ML models such as BERT, GRU, ERNIE, LSTM, RoBERTa, RNN, GPT-3, and more are the inspiration for this framework.
+Adversarial attacks on ML models such as BERT, GRU, ERNIE, LSTM, RoBERTa, RNN, DNN, GPT-3+, and more are the inspiration for this framework.

 "De-adversarial" attacks are deployed on blockchain-based protocols and products with centralized characteristics or partial-full decentralized architecture, these include cryptocurrencies, NFTs, DeFi protocols, and digital assets.
 Some of the most gruesome attacks are deployed on smart contracts.